 Weber said she will be leaving the organization to move to Mexico to start a new environmental organization, Kux'an ha (pronounced Koosh an ha), dedicated to holistic water management practices and protecting the underground water reservoirs of the Yucatan Peninsula.

 "I love Project Native, but it is time for me to move on to my next adventure," she said.
-"I am happy to say that it has some fantastic people who
+"I am happy to say that it has some fantastic people who will keep doing the great work we have begun promoting and protecting Berkshire's beautiful natural habitats.

 "It is impossible to overstate the incredible work Raina has done," said Erik Bruun, founding chairman of the Project Native board of directors.
 "She had this kooky idea to grow native plants that only a few knew could even be important, and turned it into a thriving business that is literally restoring our landscape.
 She is a pioneer with the work ethic of a locomotive."